-- a) Two specifications of dry-weather tyre at each Event, each of which must be visibly distinguishable from one another when a car is on the track.
-At certain Events one additional specification of dry-weather tyre may be made available to all teams for evaluation purposes following a recommendation to the FIA from the appointed tyre supplier.
-Teams will be informed about such an additional specification at least one week before the start of the relevant Event. - b) One specification of intermediate tyre at each Event. - c) One specification of wet-weather tyre at each Event.

-24.2 Quantity of tyres during an Event:

-- a) Except under Article 24.1(a) and d) below, no driver may use more than thirteen sets of dry-weather tyres, seven of "prime" specification and six of "option" specification. - b) Except under e) below, no driver may use more than four sets of intermediate tyres and three sets of wet-weather tyres. - c) A set of tyres will be deemed to comprise two front and two rear tyres all of which must be of the same specification. - d) Following a recommendation to the FIA from the appointed tyre supplier, one additional set of either "prime" or "option" specification tyres may be made available to all drivers.
-Teams will be informed about such an additional set at least one week before the start of the relevant Event. - e) If either P1 or P2 are declared wet one additional set of intermediate tyres will be made available to all drivers.
-Under such circumstances, one used set of intermediate tyres must be returned to the tyre supplier before the start of P3.
+- a) Three specifications of dry-weather tyre at each Event, each of which must be visibly distinguishable from one another when a car is on the track. - b) At certain Events one additional specification of dry-weather tyre may be made available to all teams for evaluation purposes following a recommendation to the FIA from the Supplier.
+Teams will be informed about such an additional specification at least one week before the start of the relevant Event. - c) One specification of intermediate tyre at each Event. - d) One specification of wet-weather tyre at each Event. - 24.2 Quantity, selection and specification of tyres during an Event : - a) Except under Article 24.1(b) and Article 24.4(d), no driver may use more than thirteen sets of dry-weather tyres, four sets of intermediate tyres and three sets of wet-weather tyres during an Event.
+A complete set of tyres will be deemed to comprise two front and two rear tyres all of which must be of the same specification. - b) No less than nine weeks before the start of each Event held in Europe, and fifteen weeks before the start of each Event held outside Europe, the FIA will provide all competitors with the following information relevant to the Event in question : - i) Which tyre specifications will be made available by the Supplier. - ii) The mandatory dry-weather race tyre specification(s) (up to two). - iii) The mandatory dry-weather Q3 tyre specification (which will always be the softest of the three specifications).